Undergraduate Research Opportunity Program

-INBRE will award fifteen $4,500 summer scholarships for students to work in a faculty mentor's laboratory on an independent research project.
+INBRE will select recipients for $4,500 awards for students to work with a faculty mentor on an independent research project.
 An INBRE summer research experience will enrich your science education, allow you to gain first-hand knowledge about a scientific career, and will give you a competitive edge on graduate school, medical school and job applications.
 UROP projects often lead to longer term collaborations, publishable research, and careers in medicine or biomedical research.

-This program provides student recipients with a scholarship of $4,500.
+This program provides student recipients with an award of $4,500.
 Each mentor receives $1,000 to defray the cost of lab supplies.
 Because all recipients will be immersed in time-intensive research, participants are not allowed to be engaged in other course work or employment.

 Students must meet all of the following eligibility requirements:

 - US citizens and permanent legal resident aliens

 - Undergraduates enrolled at UNR, UNLV, NSC, CSN, GBC, TMCC, SNC or WNC OR students from Western IDeA states (Alaska, Hawaii, Idaho, Montana, New Mexico or Wyoming).

 - Preference will be given to applicants who have not received an INBRE UROP scholarship in the past.